-- Language: All stakeholders and community members are Arabic speakers, but Amazigue is also spoken.
-However, all stakeholders are fluent Arabic speakers, and even though translation to Amazigue was available, no one requested it. - Ethnicity: All consulted persons are of Moroccan origin.
-No ethnic conflicts have been reported in the project area. - Indigenous People: There are no indigenous groups in the project area; - Religion: The major religion in Morocco is Islam.
+- Language: All stakeholders and community members are Arabic speakers. - Indigenous People: There are no indigenous groups in the project area; - Religion: The major religion in Morocco is Islam.
 There are no religious minorities in the project area.

 4 STAKEHOLDER ENGAGEMENT UNDERTAKEN TO DATE